upwindsecurity/terraform-google-onboarding/modules/folder/README.md

-# Google Cloud Organization Onboarding Module
+# Google Cloud Folder Onboarding Module

-This Terraform module handles the onboarding of Google Cloud organizations to the Upwind platform, enabling users to seamlessly connect their entire organization for comprehensive monitoring and security analysis.
+This Terraform module handles the onboarding of Google Cloud folders to the Upwind platform, enabling users to seamlessly connect multiple folders for comprehensive monitoring and security analysis.
+Due to the need to create custom roles at the organization level, organization admin access is required for this approach.

 ## APIs